CGruich/RedoxFlow/README.md

 # RedoxFlow

-RedoxFlow is an agentic proof-of-concept that prepares redox potential simulations en-masse for electrochemical discovery.
+RedoxFlow is an agentic proof-of-concept that prepares redox potential simulations of solvated chemicals en-masse for electrochemical discovery.

-Redox potential quantifies how willing an organic chemical is to being reduced or oxidized and thus is useful in many electrochemical applications, such as:
+Redox potential quantifies how willing an organic chemical is to being reduced or oxidized.
+It is useful in many electrochemical applications, such as:

 * Batteries & Flow Batteries (e.g., anode/cathode couple selection, screening redox-active electrolytes/mediators)
 * Photosensors & Bioelectrochemistry (e.g., select an organic via redox potential that avoids oxygen/hydrogen interference)